Skip to contents

 write_rds("document_batch.rds")

-⚠️ Note: We save the RDS file to disk to preserve the state of our batch request, including all messages and their unique identifiers.
-This file acts as a checkpoint, allowing us to easily reload and check the batch status or retrieve results across R sessions without needing to resend the entire batch if we close the session in the mean time.
+⚠️ Note: Save the RDS file to disk.
+It acts as a checkpoint, letting you reload and check batch status or retrieve results across R sessions without resubmitting the batch.

-Once the batch is complete, we fetch all responses with fetch_batch():
+Once the batch is complete, fetch all responses with fetch_batch():

 map(get_reply_data) |>